ProjektGopher/laravel-ffmpeg-tools/README.md

 and all the math for the easings is ported from [Easings.net](https://easings.net).
 The stringification of these math strings is ported from [This Gitlab repo](https://gitlab.com/dak425/easing/-/blob/master/ffmpeg/ffmpeg.go)

 ## Installation
 You can install the package via composer:
 ```bash
 composer require projektgopher/laravel-ffmpeg-tween
 ```

+## Usage
 ### Using outside of a Laravel application

-For now this package can only be used within a Laravel app, but there are plans to extract the core functionality out into a separate package that can be used without being bound to the framework.
+For now this package can only be used within a Laravel app, but there are plans to extract the core functionality into a separate package that can be used without being bound to the framework.

-## Usage

-Simple tween with delay and duration
+### Simple tween with delay and duration
 ```php
 use ProjektGopher\FFMpegTween\Tween;
 use ProjektGopher\FFMpegTween\Timing;